Will Apple's India production get tangled in charger rules? – DW – 12/14/2023

 The streamlined charging port rule follows the example of the European Union, which in June 2022 gave Apple until autumn 2024 to make changes to its charging ports.

-According to recent report on electronic waste management in India by Assocham, a non-governmental trade organization, India is estimated to have generated 5 million tons of e-waste in 2021, ranking behind only China and the US.
+According to a recent report on electronic waste management in India by Assocham, a nongovernmental trade organization, India is estimated to have generated 5 million tons of e-waste in 2021, ranking behind only China and the US.

-Rajan Vasa, chairman of the RV group, an electronics industry consultancy, told DW that adopting a uniform charging port would serve the interests of consumer welfare and prevention of avoidable e-waste.
+Rajan Vasa, the chairman of the RV group, an electronics industry consultancy, told DW that adopting a uniform charging port would serve the interests of consumer welfare and the prevention of avoidable e-waste.

-"A shift towards universal chargers would bring down the cost of chargers" and reduce product packaging, Vasa said.
+"A shift towards universal chargers would bring down the cost of chargers" and reduce product packaging, he said.

 Apple lobbying for delay

-However, Apple has informed the Indian government about potential disruptions to its local production targets if New Delhi proceeds with adopting the mandate for universal charging ports on existing iPhone models, according to a report by Reuters news agency.
+However, Apple has informed the Indian government about potential disruptions to its local production targets if New Delhi proceeds with adopting the mandate for universal charging ports on existing iPhone models, according to a report by Reuters.

-The report said Apple is actively lobbying for an exemption or a delay in the implementation of the rule and has asked Indian officials to exempt existing iPhone models, warning it will otherwise struggle to meet production targets.
+The report said Apple was actively lobbying for an exemption or a delay in the implementation of the rule and had asked Indian officials to exempt existing iPhone models, warning it would otherwise struggle to meet production targets.

 "There is still consultation going on the issue of mandating universal charging ports for all smartphones in the country.
 We have sought views from all stakeholders, and Apple has raised concerns ...
 We will investigate the matter," said India's minister of state for electronics and information technology, Rajeev Chandrasekhar, in a recent interview with Indian media.